KyleYoung-ymj/kyleyoung-ymj.github.io/_pages/publications.md

 permalink: /publications/
 title: Publications
 description: >
   "*" marks corresponding author(s).
-Papers mared with "†" are from theoretical venues, where the authors have equal contributions and are ordered alphabetically.
+Papers marked with "†" are from theoretical venues, where the authors have equal contributions and are ordered alphabetically.
 nav: true
 nav_order: 2
 ---